 But do hot chilies really help you lose weight?
 Do they increase your metabolism as many people claim?
-Let’s take a closer look at these lip tinglers and find out why they could potential help you to lose weight and if they increase metabolism.
+Let’s take a closer look at these lip tinglers and find out why they could potential help you with, even beyond weight loss.

 Some of the pleasure of eating and cooking with chilies actually comes from pain.
 It might sound extreme, but the active ingredient, capsaicin, activates the same pain pathways than heat or abrasion.
 A scientist even created a scale based on pure capsaicum, called the Scoville scale, that ranks chilies according to the pain or stinging they inflict.

-But the burning question is, can they help you to lose weight and increase metabolism?
-The short answer is yes and no. As I mentioned, chilies bring a lot of character and flavor to cooking without unwanted calories and fat, helping you to enjoy lighter meals and lose or maintain weight.
-Eating spicy, hot food can also help you to feel full without eating large portions.
-Chilies also cause your body to release heat and increase your heart rate – both help you burn more calories.
-Sadly, most studies show that chilies do not increase your metabolic rate.
+But the burning question is, can they help you to lose weight?
+Yes, they can!
+As I mentioned, chilies bring a lot of character and flavor to cooking without unwanted calories and fat, helping you to enjoy lighter meals and lose or maintain weight.
+Health experts say they also help suppress appetite and from my personal experience eating spicy, hot food can also help you to feel full and satisfied with smaller portions.
+Chilies also cause your body to release heat and increase your heart rate – both help you burn slightly more calories during the meal.
+But most studies show that chilies do not increase your metabolic rate permanently although you can continue to burn calories for up to one hour after eating.

-However, they do have other very powerful benefits for the body.
-Chili peppers are a good source of vitamins A, C, and E. They are rich in folic acid and potassium, low in sodium, and contain no carbohydrates.
-Because they contain capsaicin, they have been studied for their ability to stimulate circulation and as a potential medication for arthritis sufferers.
+Cherry PeppersChilies are one of my favorite superfoods because they do have other very powerful benefits for the body and a unique nutritional profile.
+Chili peppers are a good source of vitamins A, C, and E. They are rich in folate and potassium, low in sodium, and are low in carbohydrates, and happen to be high in minerals.
+Because they contain capsaicin, they have recently been studied for their potential to fight fat, but already are used to stimulate circulation in arthritis medications.

-The best way to incorporate chilies into your diet is to go fresh and use them in healthy, home-cooked meals.
+Whether your a chili sadist like me or a only enjoy a hint of the heat, getting more chilies into diet is a cinch.
+To get the most nutrition, go fresh and use them in healthy, home-cooked meals.
 If you know you can’t take the “heat”, start with milder chili like jalapeño and slowly work your way up.
-Removing the seeds and the white membrane from inside of a fresh chili can make it more mild.
+Removing the seeds and the white membrane, where the capsaicin hides out, makes it mild.

 I love chilies in most things.I try and eat them in my diet.I had to lose weightas it was making me depressed.I love your site it is informative colourful really good.